 MWDOC appreciates the Grand Jury's time and efforts in preparing this report.
-Orange County water agencies continuously work to address the balance between our need for water (demands) and sufficient reliable water supplies to meet those needs.
+Orange County water agencies continuously work to address the correct balance between our need for water (demands) and sufficient reliable water supplies to meet those needs.
 The integrated planning efforts undertaken by water agencies establish a long-term, comprehensive water resources strategy to provide the region with reliable and affordable water supplies.
-Water resources and the provision of water supplies and services at both the wholesale and retail levels are highly complex issues with multiple factors affecting supplies and demands.
+Water and the provision of water services at both the wholesale and retail level, are highly complex issues with multiple factors effects supplies and demands.

-MWDOC proactively conducts ongoing integrated water reliability planning efforts, which lay out plausible future scenarios to help inform water reliability for both short-and long-term.
-The intent of these planning efforts is to provide the most current and relevant information for use by a broad audience, including governing officials, water agency staff, and the public, to form fact-based policies and make well-informed decisions on water project and program investments that strengthen regional resiliency.
+MWDOC conducts water reliability plannings efforts, which lays out plausible future scenarios to help inform water reliability planning for both the short-and long-term.
+The intent of these integrated reliability planning efforts is to provide information that will be used by a broad audience, including elected and appointed officials, water agency staff and the public, to form fact-based policies and make informed decisions on project and program investments.
 The goal is not to dictate decisions, as every city, water agency, and regulatory agency has the authority and responsibility to make their own decisions.

-As a wholesale water supplier and resource planning agency, MWDOC continues to provide regional leadership and to work collaboratively with the Metropolitan Water District of Southern California (Metropolitan) and Orange County water agencies.
-MWDOC's efforts focus on sound planning and appropriate investments in water supply development, water use efficiency, public information, legislative advocacy, water education, and emergency preparedness.
+As a wholesale water supplier and resource planning agency, MWDOC's efforts focus on sound planning and appropriate investments in water supply development, water use efficiency, public information, legislative advocacy, water education, and emergency preparedness.
 It is MWDOC's mission "to provide reliable, high-quality supplies from the Metropolitan Water District of Southern California (Metropolitan) and other sources to meet present and future needs, at an equitable and economical cost, and to promote water use efficiency for all of Orange County."